EmanueleGuidotti/crud-for-MongoDB/README.md

 # crud for MongoDB
-A set of pre-built NodeJS CRUD operations and REST API for mongoDB
+<em>A set of pre-built NodeJS CRUD operations and REST API for mongoDB</em>.

+This repository is intended as a blueprint or as a starter point for a Node JS CRUD services API with mongoDB.

 ## Installation
 Copy the repository and edit mongoDB.conf.json file